Robert Smithson, Spiral Jetty

 Summer 2016 Courses

 My current research projects concern the contemporary political implications of Hegel’s concepts of self-determination and mutual recognition, including feminist applications.
-I am nearing completion of a book project, The Time of Exposure: Hegel, Economy, Desire, that locates Hegel's conception of love historically within the emerging market economy of his day.
+I am nearing completion of a book project, that locates Hegel's conception of love historically within the emerging market economy of his day.

 “Hegel's Philosophy of Bildung ,” Panel Discussion, Philosophy of Education Society Annual Meeting March 17-21, 2016, Sheraton Toronto Centre Hotel, Ontario, Canada